wakabaloola/quantsuite/README.md

 # QSuite - Quantitative Finance Platform

+This `README.md` is currently under construction.
+A lot of the developments already implemented and in the pipeline are explained more fully in the `docs` directory.

 ## Project Overview
 QSuite is a Django-based platform for quantitative finance analysis and algorithmic trading.
 It provides: